Yoshifanatic1/SNES-ROM-Framework/Framework Readme.txt

 Macros in SuperFX_(SNES).asm, available for SuperFX games during main code assembly
 - EnableSuperFXHiROMMirroring()		- This is intented to be used whenever a SuperFX game makes use of the HiROM bank mirror, as SuperFX games lay these banks out differently from every other memory map.
 Place this at the start of a bank and that bank will be treated as if it's a HiROM bank at (BankID/2)+$400000.
 As the SuperFX memory map is inherently a loROM memory map, put this macro in an even numbered bank, remove the odd numbered bank after it, and set the even numbered bank to end in the odd numbered bank.
-- InsertNextSuperFXCodeBlock()		- This inserts the next portion of the assembled SuperFXCode.bin file at the location of the macro.
-It accepts an address as a parameter since InsertMacroAtXPosition() is called by it.
-- SetNextSuperFXCodePointer()		- Each time this macro is called, it reads the next value from the pointer table found at the start of SuperFXCode.bin, and assigns it to the label you gave to this macro.

 Macros in SuperFX_(SuperFX).asm, available during SuperFX code assembly
 - SuperFXBankStart()			- Acts like SPCDataBlockStart(), but for SuperFX files.
 Unlike that macro, you assign a 24-bit ROM address instead of a 16-bit one.
 You also must have at least one instance of SuperFXRoutinePointer() prior to the first call of this macro, or else an error is thrown.